ShubhamKarjini/MovieDatabaseApp/README.md

 # Movie Database Application

 ## 📽️ Overview
 A full-stack movie database application built with Angular, Node.js, Express, and MongoDB.
-Users can view, search, filter, add, edit, and delete movies with JWT authentication.
+Users can view, search, filter, add and delete movies with JWT authentication.

 ## 🎯 Features
 - **User Authentication**: Register and login with JWT tokens